Titousensei/BluePacket/README.md

 All types (built-in and defined) can be in a `list`.

 Enums are encoded as a byte and start a zero.

+## F.A.Q.

+- (java) why are the generated files final?
+I want to subclass some of them.
+  - subclasses would not be de/serializable while still being of type BluePacket, so we have to prevent subclassing.
+  - if what you want is to add information (member variables): you can create your own class that has your BluePacket as one member variable (composition)
+  - if what you want is to add methods: you can have util static methods that use your BluePacket class as one input parameter